joepalermo/joepalermo.github.io/_posts/2021-03-28-on-the-state-of-artificial-intelligence.md

 ---
 layout: post
-title: The State of Artificial Intelligence
+title: On the State of Artificial Intelligence
 ---

 ## What AI can do today